 The animation shows a simulation result of four slack mooring lines that are anchored to the seabed and tethered to a rectangular floating object drifting in a progressive wave.
 The object’s size is 64 m x 72 m x 30 m and its density is 500 kg/m3.
 The incoming nonlinear wave is 10 m in height with a period of 8 s.
 The water depth is 70 m.
 Each mooring line has the undisturbed length of 85 m.
 The length density of the synthetic mooring lines is 5 kg/m and the spring constant is 2.4 x 105 N/m.
 The normal and tangential fluid drag coefficients for the lines are 1.0 and 0.3, respectively.
 Initially, the mooring lines are in a static equilibrium with the catenary shape.
 Driven by waves, the object moves and draws the mooring lines in the direction of wave propagation.
 With time, the two upstream lines change from slack to taut and experience significant length extension, whereas the two downstream lines remain slack and fluctuate with the wave motion.
 At the end of the simulation, the average position of the object is maintained by the two taut mooring lines.

 Animation 1.
 A floating object driven by wave motion is restrained by mooring lines

 The mooring lines model has many engineering applications.
 One of the most important applications is the mooring systems for Floating Production Storage and Offloading vessels (FPSOs) in the offshore oil and gas industry.
 It can also be used to simulate mooring lines for floating Wave Energy Converters (WECs), floating wave breakers, anchored ships and many other moored structures, equipment and devices.
 With incorporation of the mooring line model, FLOW-3D will help users to simulate real world problems better.

-Download the Flow Science Report: Compliant Mooring Line Model
+Download the FLOW-3D Report: Compliant Mooring Line Model